-The same as infinite time-out recvfrom/1,2,3,4 but if no message cannot delivered immediately, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when data has arrived.
-A subsequent call to recvmsg/1,2,3,4,5 will then return the data.
+In the case when there is no data waiting, the function will return with the SelectInfo.
+The caller can then await a select message, {'\$socket', Socket, select, Info} (where Info is the ref field from the SelectInfo), when data has arrived (a subsequent call to recvmsg will then return the data).